ebi-gene-expression-group/atlas-web-bulk/README.md

 ## Troubleshooting

+### <a name="knownBuildIssue"></a>Known Build Issue

+This current version of our developer env has a bug when we build and execute the application with the `build-and-deploy-webapp.sh` script.
+We have a ticket to fix this in our backlog: [Update bulk with the latest webpack and its dependencies](https://github.com/ebi-gene-expression-group/atlas-web-bulk/issues/176)

+You can build a working WAR with the following steps:
+1. Manually build the UI: `./compile-front-end-packages.sh -iu`
+2. Manually build the backend: `./gradlew :app:war`
+3. Use this script to start up the web app on your local environment: `./build-and-deploy-webapp.sh -n`

 ### SolrCloud nodes shut down on macOS
 Docker for macOS sets fairly strict resource limits for all Docker containers.
 If your containers require e.g. more memory you need to increase the available amount in the Docker Dashboard.
-For bulk Expression Atlas, plase set Memory to between 8-12 GB and disk image to 100 GB or more.
+For bulk Expression Atlas, please set Memory to between 8-12 GB and disk image to 100 GB or more.
 Please see the screenshot below for reference:

 ![Screenshot-2021-02-18-at-18-27-40](https://user-images.githubusercontent.com/4425744/109644570-8ccee680-7b4d-11eb-9db0-7a29fb4d9e2b.png)